ethos-at/ethos-at.github.io/index.md

 # Ethos AT
 ### Audio transcriber program powered by AI 🤖
-Here you can download free software for audio transcription from open sourceAI models.
+Here you can download free software for audio transcription from open source AI models.

 <img src="tela_inicial.png" width=1000 align=center>